The Witcher (video game series): The Witcher 3: Wild Hunt

 The Witcher 3: Wild Hunt (Wiedźmin 3: Dziki Gon) was released on 19 May 2015 and quickly came to be considered one of the greatest video games of all time, shipping over ten million copies by March 2016.
 Subsequently, two expansion packs were released, The Witcher 3: Wild Hunt – Hearts of Stone (Wiedźmin 3: Dziki Gon – Serca z kamienia) in 2015 and The Witcher 3: Wild Hunt – Blood and Wine (Wiedźmin 3: Dziki Gon – Krew i wino) in 2016.
 The game was updated in December 2022 with a variety of visual enhancements and gameplay tweaks.

 The Witcher Remake

 A remake of The Witcher (2007) which was formerly first teased under the codename, Canis Majoris.
 The original game will be rebuilt from the ground up in Unreal Engine 5 by Fool's Theory with full creative supervision from The Witcher series staff and CD Projekt Red.

 The Witcher 4

 Polaris is a codename for the next installment in The Witcher series.
 It will use Unreal Engine 5 instead of REDengine, which the two previous games used.
 The game is to be the beginning of a new saga.
 CDPR aim to release two more Witcher games after Polaris, creating a new AAA RPG trilogy.

-In November 2024 the developer of the game, CD Projekt Red has announced that the game has entered a full-scale production.
-A month later, in December, a cinematic reveal trailer has been presented at The Games Awards show featuring Ciri, now a witcher, as the protagonist of the new game.
+In November 2024, CD Projekt Red announced that the game entered a full-scale production.
+In December 2024, a cinematic reveal trailer has been presented at The Games Awards show featuring Ciri, now a witcher, as the protagonist of the new game.